SuperCoolSEBoy/powerbi-docs/powerbi-docs/service-embed-secure.md

     ![Secure Embed option drop-down option](media/service-embed-secure/secure-embed-drop-down-menu.png)

 2. Select the Embed option to open a dialog that provides a link and an iFrame that is used to embed the report securely.
+In case you are using a proxy for Power BI service, you'll need to manually update the url to match the proxy.

     ![Embed option dialog box](media/service-embed-secure/secure-embed-code-dialog.png)